 Projects the museum is focused on include:

 - Our #1 priority is building additional covered storage space.
-This Rail Transit Exhibit building is partially funded by a transportation equity grant (TE) of $500,000 that the museum has already raised substantial matching funds and is striving to raise an additional $200,000 to compensate for escalating costs.
+This Rail Transit Exhibit building is partially funded by a transportation equity grant (TE) of $500,000 that the museum has already raised substantial matching funds and is striving to raise an additional $200,000 to incorporate exhibits and complete tracks.

-The new exhibit building will sit behind (west) of Building 2.
+The new exhibit building sits behind (west) of Building 2.
 It is designed to contain four tracks as well as a 48 foot wide central area to be used for transit, other exhibits and potential events space.
 At 175 feet by 120 feet, the covered space will be an impressive 21,000 square feet and increases the museum’s covered exhibit spaces by almost 50%.
-In addition to the space for 8 full length railcars in the new building, relocating the transit equipment from building 2 will allow free up covered space for two more railcars there.
-The building will look something like…
+In addition to the space for 8 full length rail cars in the new building, relocating the transit equipment from building 2 will allow free up covered space for two more rail cars there.
+The building at ribbon cutting, Oct 25, 2017

 Other, lesser priority initiatives include: